-Ph.D., Assistant Professor of Chinese and Asian Studies
+Ph.D., Director of Chinese and Asian Studies, Assistant Professor of Chinese and Asian Studies

 Ph.D., M.A., Chinese, University of California at Berkeley

 B.A., Chinese and English, University of California at Berkeley